OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 Connected from [OpenCPN](https://opencpn.org/) through TCP, from a laptop:
 ![Seven](./doc_resources/OpenCPN.png)

+When a graphical user interface is needed, we use web pages.
+All you need to see them is a (recent) browser.
+No need to worry about the operating system of the client you use (Android, iPhone, etc).
+The Web pages presented here require absolutely _**NO**_ external framework.
 From a laptop, tablet, or cell-phone, Web UI (100% hosted on the Raspberry Pi):
 ![Eight](./doc_resources/chartless.track.png)
 Exiting &Eacute;tel